RevenueCat-Samples/import-csv-samples/README.md

 `app_user_id` The user identifier to associate with the receipt.

-`receipt` The raw receipt file from the device, the receipt from S2S notifications, or the transaction identifier.
-Choosing any of these is ok, but make sure that you don't mix identifiers in a single file.
-For example, if you have transaction identifiers for some users and receipts for others, put them in separate files.
+`receipt` The raw receipt file from the device, the receipt from S2S notifications.

+> 💡 If you have only transaction identifiers, please contact support@revenuecat.com for help importing them into RevenueCat.

 ### Android